uwinkler/restate/README.md

 ### Step 3: Validation Middleware

 We write a simple middleware that use the `stateSchema` to validate the `nextState`. `stateSchema` throws an ZodError if the next state is invalid.
-And if a middleware throws an exception, the state update will be canceled.
-Hence, if the state is invalid, the state update will be canceled.
+If a middleware throws an exception, the state update will be canceled.

 ```tsx
 const validateMiddlewareWithZod: Middleware<State> = ({ nextState }) =>
   stateSchema.parse(nextState)
 ```

-Finally, we can use the middleware in our store:
+Finally, we can use this ZOD middleware in our store:

 ```tsx
 const { useAppState, useSelector, store } = create<State>({